Valentines cake. Say those two words and I swoon.

 Making the frosting

 About 30 minutes before removing the cakes from the freezer, begin making the frosting.
 For a four layer round cake I whip up about three batches.
 One for the crumb coat, and the other two for decorating.
+I also use this frosting with a twist, I add orange zest and raspberries to it for these sugar cookies!

 - 1 cup butter